Bright Futures

 How does Bright Futures spend its money?

 Bright Futures directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Bright Futures tax-deductible?